Strategies for Supporting Immigrant Students and Families

 Why this matters

-• answer parent questions accurately
+• answer families' questions

-• share relevant procedures with staff districtwide, especially with front-office staff
+• share relevant procedures with staff districtwide, especially with front office staff

 Note: The California School Boards Association suggests that, "School leaders should review with legal counsel any request for student information submitted by Immigration and Customs Enforcement" (p.
 4).